endoze/cookbook-gitlabhq/README.md

 #### Configure Hostnames

-To activate handline of hostname aliases to the hosts-file add the `hosts` recipe to your nodes run_list
+To activate handling of hostname aliases to the hosts-file add the `hosts` recipe to your nodes run_list
 Note: This has to be added AFTER the default, gitlab or gitlab_ci recipes
 ```ruby
 "recipe[gitlab]",